-Union United is a coalition of stakeholders, including small business owners, residents, activists, immigrant groups, religious congregations, labor unions, and community-based organizations, working to ensure that the Union Square redevelopment process results in tangible benefits – not displacement – for the Union Square community.
+SCC is an active member of Union United - a coalition of stakeholders, including small business owners, residents, activists, immigrant groups, religious congregations, labor unions, and community-based organizations, working to ensure that the Union Square redevelopment process results in tangible benefits – not displacement – for the Union Square community.

 A community benefits agreement (CBA) is a legal contract between a community coalition and a developer.
 Our proposed CBA includes specific demands that will ensure affordable housing, local jobs, workers’ rights, small businesses, community resources, open space, arts and culture, public safety, and participatory planning are part of the redevelopment.
-If we have a seat at the table to ensure that these demands are met, all community members will be able to take advantage of the benefits that the Green Line will bring.
+With a seat at the table, all community members will be able to take advantage of the benefits that the Green Line will bring.

 For too long, low-income people and immigrants have been displaced from our neighborhoods, while profit is prioritized over the needs of the community.
 We envision equitable development that benefits everyone and keeps Union Square diverse, affordable, and accessible.

 Recently, the Community Benefits Agreement was ratified with overwhelming support from the community (161 in favor, 2 against):

 - The developer, US2, is committing to 90 units of affordable housing (the 20 percent requirement) as well as prioritizing 39 additional units in phase 1 of development.